RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/Qtcreator-ros.md

 3. Create a class for subscriber:

-   1. It will have a pointer to a nodehandle (`ros::NodeHandle`) as a member, the address of the nodehandle object will be passed to this member variable in the constructor
+   1. It will have a pointer to a nodehandle (`ros::NodeHandle`) as a member, and the address of the nodehandle object will be passed to this member variable in the constructor

-   2. It will have a slot function that initialize the `ros::Subscriber` and a while loop that runs `emit` signals and `ros::spinOnce()`
+   2. It will have a slot function that initializes the `ros::Subscriber` and a while loop that runs `emit` signals and `ros::spinOnce()`

       ```C++
       // run ROS